How often should you change your windscreen wipers?

-This is because your windscreen wipers do an invaluable job.
-They keep your windscreen clean, clear and unobstructed, so that you have a full field of vision while you’re driving.
+Windscreen wipers do an invaluable job, keeping your windscreen clean, clear and unobstructed so that you have a full field of vision while you’re driving.
 Many drivers end up neglecting their wipers, assuming that they never need any maintenance or attention - but this could be a mistake.

 Windscreen wipers wear out just like many other parts of your car.
 Fail to replace them when they become ineffective and you could increase your risk of having an accident.
 If you’re caught in a sudden downpour or have dirt, mud or grease on your windscreen and your wipers can’t clear it, this can easily become a very dangerous situation.
 You could fail to see a pedestrian in front of your vehicle until it’s too late, or react a fraction of a second too slowly to prevent a collision.